How can I make a frozen custard store’s site more responsive?

 Two mentioned the order form in the “Contact Us” section

-Iterations made:
+Iterations made

-Got rid of the colored frame around the flavor of the day image, in order to blend in better with the background.
+Removed the colored frame around the flavor of the day image, in order to blend in better with the background.

 Changed the font style to be larger and thus more visible.